What License is Needed to Start a Cleaning Business

 After deciding whether you will clean large or small commercial buildings, you need to select a name for your business.
 While your business name should be memorable, you should avoid choosing a gimmicky name, as this may turn off many of your clients.
 Choose a name that is professional and tells your customers exactly what they can expect if you are hired.

 If you need help determining what license is needed to start a cleaning service, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.